 Articles and Features

-In Folklife Quarterly 56 (January 2018), there was a festive article on ‘The Boar’s Head Carol – and Blood Month’, and in Folklife Quarterly 58 (July 2018) we had published ‘Footnote to Abroad for Pleasure’, expanding an article in their previous issue to give its fascinating historical context that includes the Battle of the Nile in 1798.
+In Folklife West 60 (January 2019), we had published ‘Selling Wives’, once an informal method of divorce.
+Folklife Quarterly 56 (January 2018) has a festive article on ‘The Boar’s Head Carol – and Blood Month’, and Folklife Quarterly 58 (July 2018) published ‘Footnote to Abroad for Pleasure’, expanding an article in their previous issue in order to give its fascinating historical context, including the Battle of the Nile in 1798.

 Over the years, we have amassed several thousand pictures, mainly 35mm colour transparencies (which we are gradually digitising) and digital images.
 We used to run a picture library,but no longer do so and we suggest instead that you try the picture library of photographers Mick Sharp and Jean Williamson.
 Their website is www.windowonlosttime.co.uk, and they have outstanding landscape photographs, prehistoric monuments and much more.

 Here are a few examples of the subjects and places we have photographed ourselves.